microsoft/GeoGen/README.md

 The dataset contains:

 - The dataset comprises 70,000 images distributed across 10,000 identities, with each identity represented by 7 unique images.
 These images are captured from various camera angles spanning a full 360-degree view to enhance the diversity and comprehensiveness of the dataset.
-The dataset includes the camera extrinsics and intrinsic in json format.
+The dataset includes the camera extrinsics and intrinsics in json format.

 The GeoGen dataset can be used for **non-commercial** research, and is licensed under the license found in [LICENSE](LICENSE).